 Understanding the Berlin Conference

-The Berlin Conference was a significant historical event that took place from November 1884 to February 1885.
-It was convened by European powers to regulate and divide the continent of Africa among themselves.
-The conference had profound and lasting consequences for Africa, reshaping its borders, economies, and its future development.
+The heralded Berlin Conference was held from November 1884 to February 1885.
+The European powers convened it to regulate and divide among themselves the continent of Africa.
+African development was changed by the conference: its borders, its economy and its future development.

 The Division of Africa